Techcyte/devkit/docs/external-container-service.md

-# External Container Service Template
+# External Container Service Docker Template

 The **External Container Service (ECS)** enables Techcyte users to run GPU-based batch processing by uploading custom Docker containers as classifiers.
 This repository provides a template for developing and testing your container locally or in a production-like environment.

+We provide template files below that can be built upon and [deployed to the Techcyte infrastructure](guides/external-container-service/index.md).

 ## Features
 - **Modular Code**: Implement your image processing logic in `main.py`’s `process_image()` function.